-The directors of the Responsible Entity are responsible for the other information.
+The directors of Spaceship Capital Limited, as the Responsible Entity of the Fund, are responsible for the other information.
 The other information is the directors' report accompanying the financial report.

 Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.